Difference between Indian Developers and International Developers

 Problem 2.
 Don’t thrive on retaining your potential client if you can’t do it:

-This is the most common and widely made mistakes which can cost a company a loss, a giant loss.
+This is the most common and widely made mistake which can cost a company a loss, a giant loss.

 Say, you managed to build an iOS app for one of your clients.
 Your work highly impressed that client and became your one-of-the happy customers.